Press and Media

 Sparkle Weekend celebration is held in Manchester Gay Village annually in July.

-Sparkle Weekend currently has 12,000 visitors and brings circa £2.8 million into the Manchester economy.
+Sparkle Weekend currently has over 22,000 visitors and brings circa £2.8 million into the Manchester economy.

 Photographers Requirements (still and video)

 Photographers must use industry standard equipment

 Sparkle “official photographer ”Media Pass must be worn at all times